danielemarinelli/RestAssured-Cucumber-Maps/README.md

 From the project folder run: mvn test verify
-To run only tests with tags -->  mvn tet -Dcucumber.options="--tags @AddPlace" Reports will be stored under /target/cucumber-html-reports
+To run only tests with tags -->  mvn test -Dcucumber.options="--tags @AddPlace"

+Reports will be stored under /target/cucumber-html-reports